mansam/fossbox/content/Zanarama-templates--turtle.md

 Author: Zanarama
 Tags: legacy, foss@rit
 Category: legacy
 Summary: This week I had a couple of big success.
-First, I solved my (most) of my ...
+First, I solved my (most) of my problems with avatar file generating.
+I also created a handful of templates that I think should fit a variety of projects.
+Finally, I introduced an old project that I had been working on with Python Turtle and will hopefully get some help working on it.
+My two main problems with the avatar generating were Unicode characters in usernames and difficulty handling all of the command line options we were having in log_generator ...

 This week I had a couple of big success.
 First, I solved my (most) of my problems with avatar file generating.
 I also created a handful of templates